Harriet Carr: Married life

 After Harriet's return from Italy in the summer of 1794.
 Her mother was concerned that she might find life in the North dull.
 However Harriet noted that she would 'sit down contented for the remainder of my life and be thankful for having had an occasion for improvement and entertainment, that has been the lot of very few.
-Harriet married Colonel Robert Cheney in January 1879.
+Harriet married Colonel Robert Cheney in 1799.
 He later became Lieutenant-General Robert Cheney of Badger Hall, Shropshire.
-The Cheney family came from Langley Hall in Derbyshire.
+The Cheney family came from Langley Hall in Kirk Langley, Derbyshire.
 The Cheney London residence was at 4 Audley Square, Mayfair.

 The Cheneys had five children: Robert Henry (1799–1867), Frederica (1801–1878), Edward (1803–1867), Harriet Margaret (1806–1852) and Ralph (1811–1869).
 The Cheneys were a cultured family, more interested in collecting and practising art than in fox-hunting and shooting.
 Their artistic talent was fostered by Harriet Cheney.
 Harriet continued painting and her known works include portraits, landscapes, flower studies and classical illustrations.
 Joseph Farrington noted in 1804 that she was much attached to painting'.
 She also added embellishments to the decor of Badger Hall.

 Lieutenant-General Robert Cheney died in 1820.
 After her husband's death Harriet spent some time at Badger Hall but spent most of her time in Italy.